GWR 2251 Class: Preservation

 One, 3205, has been preserved and is located on the South Devon Railway in Devon.
 While the engine has spent most of its preserved life running on heritage railways including the Severn Valley Railway, West Somerset Railway & then the Dart Valley Railway (before renaming to the SDR).
 For a very brief one-off appearance the engine made a mainline appearance at the Rocket 150 celebrations in 1980.
 The engine arrived at the event and then later departed for home under its own power.

 As of 2022 the engine is stored awaiting an overhaul following early withdrawal in 2017, the ticket having expired in 2020.

 Models

 Bachmann Branchline manufactures models of the 2251 in OO gauge.
 Mainline (Palitoy) released the first ready-to-run OO model in 1978.
 The Bachmann model was released in 1996.
 It is based on the Mainline model with revised body tooling to complement a completely new chassis design that allows the boiler backhead to be modelled.

-In N gauge, the first model was the langley whitemetal kit, designed to fit the Graham Farish 94xx/general purpose tank chassis.
-The next was the Peco (model railroads) ready to run model.
-This was a big step forward, and was DCC fitted as standard.
+In British N gauge, the first model was the Langley whitemetal kit, designed to fit the Graham Farish 94xx/general purpose tank chassis.
+The next was the Peco ready-to-run model, introduced in 2007.
+This was a big step forward, and had DCC fitted as standard.
 Production of these stopped around 2010.
-The next model of the class was made by Union Mills, and was released in 2017.
+The next model of the class was made by Union Mills, released in 2017.

 In 3mm/TT scale, BEC produced a whitemetal kit body for the Tri-ang LMS Fowler Class 3F chassis, though this is long discontinued.